-Seemingly they did not listen to me.
+Seemingly players did not listen to me.
 Consequently, I started to talk louder, more aggressive and confronting.
 Unfortunately, it did not help.
 When I told my own coach that with this bunch of untalented deafos nothing serious could be achieved, he told me that it was all my fault.
 He showed me the results of communication research, which discovered the following: ‘One can remember:

 10% of what we hear